Sign In Register

 Education

 Educational attainment is solid, with 43.7% holding a bachelor's degree or higher, near the national average.
 91.9% have completed high school.
-Area schools have an average test score of 5.5/10.
+Local schools score 6.9/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Tryon enjoys a moderate climate with an average annual temperature of 60°F. Winters average 41°F in January while summers reach 78°F in July.
+With 302 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 64.4 inches.
 Air quality is rated Good with a median AQI of 40.

 Population